 That said, at any given moment, there are hundreds of children in Houston’s foster system who are awaiting adoption.

 What are the responsibilities of a foster parent?

 Foster parents are expected to provide daily care, nurture, and support to children in your home.
 This includes advocating for children in their schools and communities, acting as a positive role model, and helping children to learn the life skills necessary to thrive in adulthood.

 Foster parents are required to keep up-to-date documentation for the children placed in their home, informing caseworkers of progress, adjustments, and any problems that may arise, including illnesses, accidents, or the need for some sort of therapy.

 In addition, we encourage foster parents to pursue relationship with biological family members (if/when wise and appropriate) and work with caseworkers to see families preserved and children reunited with their biological parents.

 What ongoing support or training is available for foster/adoptive parents?

-CPAs should provide some degree of ongoing support and training for foster families under their care.
-Other nonprofits and churches throughout the city are also working hard to make sure families are well-supported and thriving.
-There are a growing number of support groups, parent’s night outs, resource closets, TBRI trainings, and other supportive tools that are available to foster families.
-Email us at firstname.lastname@example.org, and we’d be happy to get you connected to resources in your area.
-Or do you want to include the map here?
+Most CPAs provide ongoing support and training for their foster families.
+In addition, some nonprofits and faith-based communities in Houston are committed to making sure families are well-supported and thriving.
+There are a growing number of support groups, parents’ night outs, resource closets, TBRI trainings, and other helpful resources.
+Email us, and we’d be happy to get you connected to resources in your area.